-- A. Use of Site: Work can be initiated and completed upon receipt of a notice to proceed.
+- A. Use of Site: Work can commence with receipt of the "Notice to Proceed".
+Renovation work shall be initiated at apartment buildings once the Owner provides the residents with notification.
 The Owner will designate areas on the site for storage of materials.
 The Contractor shall be responsible for any security measures related to work in progress or storage of materials - 1.
 Limits: Confine constructions operations to those portions of the site for which work is indicated to take place.
-The Contractor may execute the work at any time during the construction period.
-This work must be coordinated with the Owner.
+All work must be coordinated with the Owner.
 All measures shall be taken to protect the health and safety of the residents during all work. - 2.
-Resident Occupancy: Buildings turned over to the Contractor will be unoccupied.
-Allow for resident occupancy of other buildings on the site. - 3.
+Resident Occupancy: Allow for resident occupancy of site. - 3.
 Driveways and Entrances: Keep driveways and entrances serving premises clear and available to Owner, Owner's employees, and emergency vehicles at all times.
 Do not use these areas for parking or storage of materials. - a.
 Schedule deliveries to minimize use of driveways and entrances. - b.
 Schedule deliveries to minimize space and time requirements for storage of materials and equipment on-site. - B. Use of Existing Buildings: Maintain existing buildings in a weathertight condition throughout construction period.
 Repair damage caused by construction operations.
 Protect building and its systems to remain during construction period.